The King of Comedy (film): Production

-According to an interview with Lewis in the February 7, 1983, edition of People magazine, he claimed that Scorsese and De Niro employed method acting tricks, including making a slew of anti-Semitic epithets during the filming to "pump up Lewis's anger".
+In an interview with People magazine, Lewis claimed that Scorsese and De Niro employed method acting tricks during the filming, such as using antisemitic epithets to "pump up Lewis's anger".
 Lewis described making the film as a pleasurable experience and noted that he got along well with both Scorsese and De Niro.
-Lewis said he was invited to collaborate on certain aspects of the script dealing with celebrity life.
-He suggested an ending in which Rupert Pupkin kills Jerry, but was turned down.
+Lewis said that he was invited to collaborate on certain aspects of the script dealing with celebrity life.
+He suggested an ending in which Rupert Pupkin kills Jerry, but it was declined.
 As a result, Lewis thought that the film, while good, did not have a "finish".

-In an interview for the DVD, Scorsese stated that Jerry Lewis suggested that the brief scene where Jerry Langford is accosted by an old lady for autographs, who screams, "You should only get cancer", when Lewis politely rebuffs her, was based on a real-life incident that happened to Lewis.
-Scorsese said Lewis directed the actress playing the old lady to get the timing right.
+In an interview for the DVD, Scorsese stated that Lewis proposed the brief scene in which Langford, having acquiesced to an old lady's request for an autograph, refuses to speak on the phone to her relative, prompting her to scream at him, "You should only get cancer!"
+The scene was based on a real incident from Lewis's life, and he directed the actress playing the old lady to get the timing right.

 Writing

 At the time he wrote his script, Paul D. Zimmerman was inspired by a David Susskind show on autograph hunters and an Esquire article on a fanatical Johnny Carson follower.
-Scorsese first became aware of Zimmerman's script after it was brought to him by Robert De Niro in 1974, but declined the project citing that he felt no personal connection with it.
+Scorsese first became aware of Zimmerman's script after it was brought to him by Robert De Niro in 1974, but declined the project, citing that he felt no personal connection with it.
 Michael Cimino was attached to direct but his involvement with the script fell through when he left the project to direct Heaven's Gate.
-Prompted by the alienation he felt from his growing celebrity status, and De Niro's insistence that the film could be made "real fast", and that it would be a "New York movie" Scorsese's interest in the project was rekindled.
+Prompted by the alienation that he felt from his growing celebrity status, as well as De Niro's insistence that the film could be made "real fast", and that it would be a "New York movie", Scorsese's interest in the project was rekindled.

 Casting

-Scorsese's first choice for talk show host Jerry Langford was Johnny Carson.
-Carson refused the role, saying "you know that one take is enough for me".
+Scorsese's first choice for talk-show host Jerry Langford was Johnny Carson.
+Carson refused the role, saying, "You know that one take is enough for me".
+Joey Bishop, Orson Welles and Dick Cavett were also considered.
 The entire Rat Pack was also considered—specifically Frank Sinatra and Dean Martin—before a decision was made to select Martin's old partner, Jerry Lewis.

 Principal photography

-Arnon Milchan suggested shooting begin a month earlier than scheduled to avoid possible work stoppage from the DGA strike.
+Arnon Milchan suggested that shooting begin a month earlier than scheduled to avoid possible work stoppage from the Directors Guild of America strike.
 Furthermore, Scorsese was not in good health.
-The film was shot over a twenty-week period, with Scorsese shooting from 4 pm to 7 pm every day.
+The film was shot beginning on June 1, 1981, and lasted for a twenty-week period, with Scorsese shooting from 4 p.m. to 7 p.m. every day.

 Scorsese's health

 Scorsese had suffered from poor health both before and during the film's production.
-He had previously worked on three films close together and not long after, found himself hospitalized due to exhaustion and pneumonia.
-He had not recovered when shooting began.
-The intensive filming schedule meant Scorsese could spend the remainder of his time recuperating.
+He had worked on three films without much rest, and not long after, found himself hospitalized due to exhaustion and pneumonia.
+He had not fully recovered when shooting on The King of Comedy began.
+The intensive filming schedule meant that Scorsese could spend the remainder of his time recuperating.